forax/smartass/README.md

   * Every syntax construction is an expression.

-  * A name is a reference to a local variable, a class or a symbol.

   * Variables are dynamically typed *and* locally scoped.

   * All values are objects.